-It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to any lease with more than 35 years left, the property will be worth the same as a freehold for decades to come.
+It is generally accepted that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
+Where an additional ninety years added to any lease with more than 35 years left, the property will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |